Pika-Software/glua-package-manager/README.md

 server = true
 client = false

+-- Allows you to disable packet isolation, I don't know why you need it, but it's there. ( def. true ) isolation = true

+-- Disables the creation of the package logger, if you do not need it you can disable it. ( def. true ) logger = true
 ```
 This file can also contain any other additional information such as package author, license or description.